psychemedia/storytelling-notes/giant-three-golden-hairs.md

 "Confound it! what are you about?" exclaimed the King in a passion.

-"Don't be angry," said she; " I did it in a dream."
+"Don't be angry," said she; "I did it in a dream."

 "What did you dream this time?" he asked.

 "I dreamt that in a certain royal city there grew a fruit- tree, which formerly bore golden apples, but now has not a leaf upon it: what is the cause of it?"

 "Why," replied the King, "at the root a mouse is gnawing.
 But if they kill it, golden apples will grow again; if not, the mouse will gnaw till the tree dies altogether.
 However, let me go to sleep in peace now; for if you disturb me again you will catch a box on the ears."
 Nevertheless, the old woman, when she had rocked him again to sleep, plucked out a third golden hair.
-Hp jumped the King in a fury, and would have ill-treated her, but she pacified him, and said, " Who can help bad dreams?"
+Up jumped the King in a fury, and would have ill-treated her, but she pacified him, and said, "Who can help bad dreams?"

 "What did you dream this time?" he asked, still curious to know.

 "I dreamt of a ferryman who is for ever compelled to row backwards and forwards, and will never be released.
 What is the reason thereof?"

-"Oh, you simpleton!" answered the Giant. " When one comes who wants to cross over, he must give the oar into his hand; then will the other be obliged to go to and fro, and he will be free."
+"Oh, you simpleton!" answered the Giant.
+"When one comes who wants to cross over, he must give the oar into his hand; then will the other be obliged to go to and fro, and he will be free."

 Now, since the old woman had plucked the three golden hairs, and had received answers to the three questions, she let the Giant lie in peace, and he slept on till daybreak.